Palestinian EducationBarriers to access

 Between 1987 and 1992, each of the eleven Palestinian universities were forced to close for extended periods.
 In the case of Birzeit, the university was closed for four years with the first President of the university, Dr Hanna Nasir, exiled from 1974 until 1993.

 Military raids of university campuses in the oPt remain a regular occurrence.
-In a recent incursion into Birzeit University, IDF forces entered the offices of the student council and confiscated campaigning materials.
+In a 2017 incursion into Birzeit University, IDF forces entered the offices of the student council and confiscated campaigning materials.

 Palestinian citizens of Israel studying in Israeli universities also experience discriminatory practices by university authorities.
 Palestinian student associations are often banned by universities and activities prevented.